-- 1. Mount the touchscreen in a convenient location. - 2.
-Connect the HDMI connector into the HDMI port of the Cerbo GX. - 3.
-If you have a first generation Cerbo GX (PN BPP900450100), connect the USB connector to the USB port located right next to the HDMI port (this USB port is only for powering the touchscreen and has no other function).
-If you have a second generation Cerbo GX (PN BPP900450110 and BPP900451100), you can connect the GX Touch to any of the three USB ports. - 4.
+- 1. Mount the touchscreen in a convenient location. - Connect the HDMI connector into the HDMI port of the Cerbo GX. - 3.
+Connect the USB connector to the USB port that is right next to the HDMI port (this USB port is only used for the power supply of the touchscreen and has no other function). - 4.
 Plug the power cable into the Power in port via its 2-pin connector block and power the Cerbo up.
 After the Cerbo boots up, the Remote Console appears on the touchscreen.
 Familiarise yourself with the operation of the touch display and then configure the touchscreen settings.

-3.6.
+3.5.
 Deactivating touch input control